 Introductory Level Classes:

-The class consists of two Wednesday evening workshops using slides and study skins, held at the WFVZ Museum from 6-8:30 pm.
+Spring 2026 Breeding Birds class: to be taught May 7, 14, 9, and 16.
+This class is a great way to gain familiarity with ~200 species of birds that nest in our region.
+Emphasis will be on family- and species-level characteristics taught in the museum, with two fieldtrips to practice IDs.
+The class consists of two Thursday evening workshops using slides and study skins, held at the WFVZ Museum from 6:30-8:30 pm.
 The fieldtrips will be held the following Saturdays from 7:30-11 am.
 The course provides 12 hours of instruction, and slides and other materials for home review.
 Fieldtrip locations will be announced at the museum classes; all will be in Ventura County.
 Extreme weather cancels fieldtrips, but we will try to reschedule on following Saturdays.

-Costs are as follows: $100–$130 for people who paid as Members between 28 Feb 2024 and 28 Feb 2025; $150 for non-Members and brand-new Members; $100 for current college and high school students with valid ID.
+Costs are as follows: $100–$130 for people who paid as Members before March 1st 2026; $150 for non-Members and brand-new Members; $75 for current college and high school students with valid ID.
 Children over 12 are welcome to join the class but must be accompanied by one adult; the cost will be charged as one person.
 Capacity is limited to <20 students to provide for quality field experiences for all.
-Registration is now open and will remain open until the class is filled; register and pay in advance through link below.
+Registration open now!

-The 2025 Wintering Birds ID class was taught by Sammy Cowell over the course of 2 weeks in January 2025.
-The course emphasizes the identification of wintering birds of prey, sparrows and other passerines, shorebirds, and gulls.
-Two in-person lab classes are held on Thursday evenings from 6-8:30 pm, and field trips on Saturday mornings.
+January 2027 Wintering Birds ID class: The course emphasizes the identification of wintering birds of prey, sparrows and other passerines, ducks, shorebirds, and other species.
+Two in-person lab classes are held at the museum in Camarillo on Thursday evenings from 6-8:30 pm, and field trips are held on Saturday mornings from approximately 8 to 10:30 am.
 Heavy rain cancels or may modify the length of the course.
-Registration for this course will open In November 2025.

 For payment for classes please visit our Events page.